Leasing gives you the freedom to:

 Worry less about wear and use

 Almost every vehicle experiences a few dings and scratches.
 Depending on your lease agreement, you may need to make repairs if you have excess wear and use.
 However, if you buy your vehicle, it’s up to you whether that rip in the upholstery gets mended or that door ding gets fixed.
+Here are some car-cleaning hacks that can help it feel like new.

 Even though vehicles are considered depreciating assets, building equity and potentially owning the vehicle outright are part of the financial plan for many drivers.
 Once you cross the finish line of your contract, you’re free to cruise without payments or trade it in for something new.
-Apply to get pre-qualified before looking at a new vehicle to walk in with confidence and save time at the dealership.
+Apply to get prequalified before looking at a new vehicle to walk in with confidence and save time at the dealership.